AI SEO Statistics: Telecom (2026-07 edition)

 Do AI models name Telecom providers?

 For service providers the decisive question is whether these systems name anyone at all.
-Across 120 telecom answers, a specific provider was named in 28.3% of responses on average — roughly 1.5 distinct providers per answer.
+Across 120 telecom answers, a specific provider was named in 28.3% of responses on average, or roughly 1.5 distinct providers per answer.
 In practice the assistants behave far more as an explanatory layer than as a referral engine for telecom: visibility comes from being the reasoning a model reproduces, not from being the named recommendation.

 The question set